Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

 15. <span style="background-color: #FFC31B">Learnability</span>: Language can be learned (with ease in childhood).
 16. Reflexiveness: Language can describe itself (e.g., "grammar," "sentence," "word," "token," "noun").

 For recommender systems to have "intelligence," item IDs need not have inherent meanings from the get-go ("arbitrariness"), but should be decomposable into smaller units in a hierarchical, rule-governed manner ("discreteness," "duality of patterning"), with stable mappings from tokens to meanings ("semanticity").
 Hopefully as a result, the system will be able to learn the "item language" ("learnability") and generalize knowledge to new items ("productivity").
-Spoiler alert: This is the exact idea behind Semantic IDs ([Rajput et al., 2023](https://proceedings.neurips.cc/paper_files/paper/2023/hash/20dcab0f14046a5c6b02b61da9f13229-Abstract-Conference.html)).
+Spoiler alert: This is the exact idea behind Semantic IDs (e.g., [Rajput et al., 2023](https://proceedings.neurips.cc/paper_files/paper/2023/hash/20dcab0f14046a5c6b02b61da9f13229-Abstract-Conference.html), [Singh et al., 2024](https://dl.acm.org/doi/abs/10.1145/3640457.3688190), [Yang et al., 2025](https://arxiv.org/abs/2503.02453)), which we'll discuss in the next section.

 <details>
   <summary style="color: #FFC31B; cursor: pointer;">Reflections on Linguistics and Recommender Systems</summary>